K09Gaurav/Video-Game-sales-Analysis/README.md

   - `vgsales.csv`: The dataset containing information about various video games.
   - `Cleaned_Sales.csv` : The Dataset after the process of cleaning.

-- **Results:** This directory can be used to store any generated reports, visualizations, or output files.
-  - `Output.pdf`: The Pdf File containing The final Output of the Analysis.

 - `requirements.txt`: List of Python libraries and their versions required for this project.
 Install them using `pip install -r requirements.txt`.

 ## Getting Started